-Wearing a face covering of some form is now compulsory on public transport in the UK, and from 24 July, will also be mandatory in shops.
+Wearing a face covering of some form is compulsory on all public transport in the UK and as of 24 July, they have also been mandatory in shops.
 Those aged over 60 are already advised to wear a medical-grade face mask in situations where social distancing is not possible, and the majority of public-facing workers, both in the NHS and elsewhere, have to wear them for the duration of their shifts.
 In short, face masks have become an integral part of modern life, and will continue to be so for the foreseeable future.

 However, wearing a face mask comes with its own set of teething problems, most notably for those who wear glasses daily.
 In fact, Specsavers has seen an increase of 242 per cent in searches online regarding the issues of steaming glasses and slipping masks.